Healthy for baby & mom

 Tofacitinib | NOT Safe for Baby |

 In conclusion, we suggest that the use of 5–ASA, systemic corticosteroids, thiopurines or biologic therapies should not influence the decision to breastfeed.
 Alternately, breastfeeding should not influence the decision to use these medications.
+Breastfeeding should be avoided in women taking small molecules.
 For more details on medications and breastfeeding please download the LactMed App.

 Breast may be best

-If your doctor says it's safe for you to breastfeed your baby, we recommended that you do.
+If your doctor says it's safe for you to breastfeed your baby and it is possible for you to do so, we recommend that you do.
 In addition to providing health benefits for both your little one and yourself, it gives you and your baby an intimate way to bond with each other that can help bring the two of you even closer.
+That being said, a fed baby is best- breastfeeding is not for everyone, and the most important thing is that your baby is receiving nourishment, regardless of whether that is in the form of breastmilk or formula.